 Finally, the Horse Heaven Hills ridge line from the east near the Columbia River to the west and beyond Prosser provides important shrubsteppe habitats and landscape connectivity.
-In fact, we have worked closely with Benton County and private developers to mitigate previous projects in a way that conserves native habitats and connectivity in this area.
+In fact, we have worked closely with Benton County and private developers to conserve native habitats and connectivity in this area.
 Constructing the HWSB would result in the loss of ecological connectivity and impacts to and losses of wildlife species.
-To reduce the landscape-scale impact of the HWSB and maintain connectivity we recommend that the project focus on solar development only on agricultural and grasslands in the southern edge of the HWSB lease area and to the southwest.
+To reduce the landscape-scale impact of the HWSB and reduce impacts to connectivity, we recommend that the project focus on solar development only on agricultural and grasslands in the southern edge of the HWSB lease area and to the southwest.
 This includes transmission corridors and all supporting infrastructure.
-This would preserve the integrity of the Horse Heaven Hills ridge line as the only documented and scientifically-validated east/west ecological corridor supporting native habitats and wildlife in Benton County.
+This would help preserve the integrity of the Horse Heaven Hills ridge line as the only documented and scientifically-validated east/west ecological corridor supporting native habitats and wildlife in Benton County.